-We don’t need to suffer with an illness or a disease to feel at least some of the pain of it.
-For example, if we see a blind person, we pause, we think about what it must be like to have no sight, we imagine their life, and, to some degree we feel the pain of blindness.
+We don’t need to suffer from an illness or a disease to feel at least some of the pain of it.
+For example, if we see a blind person, we pause, we think about what it must be like to have no sight, we imagine their life, and, to some degree, we feel the pain of blindness.

 Same thing happens when we see a veteran with no legs.
 If we pause long enough to run that experience through our minds, our hearts register pain.
 That’s called sympathy, which is literally “suffering alongside someone.”

 Sympathy is the second way that Christ experienced the pain of illness and disease, though he was never ill or diseased (see yesterday’s post).
 His sympathy with suffering produced suffering through sympathy.